Contact Us for a Free Consultation (213) 542-0979

 Can Someone Be Convicted Of a Gun Charge If A Gun Wasn't Found?

-If they have it on video.
+Suppose they have it on video.
 Say they've got an eyewitness that saw you with a gun.
-They don't necessarily have to catch you with the gun in order to charge you with possessing and using the gun.
-You just have to be able to have evidence to back up an allegation in order to charge for a conviction.
-If they think they can win, then they're going to charge you.
-Then you have to assess with your attorney whether or not it makes sense.
+They don't necessarily have to catch you with the weapon to charge you with possessing and using the gun.
+You have to be able to have evidence to back up an allegation to charge for a conviction.
+If they think they can win, they will charge you.
+Then, you'll need to assess with your attorney whether or not it makes sense.
 You have to fight that the possession charge might be circumstantial evidence unless the prosecutors can prove that you possessed a weapon.

-I Was Arrested And Charged Prior To Receiving My Weapons License.
-How Can My Case Be Handled?
+I Was Arrested And Charged Before Receiving My Weapons License.
+Do you know how my case can be handled?

 Can I Be Charged With Illegal Weapons Possession If A Gun Was Found At A Traffic Stop In My Possession?